 The industry is divided over the value of general media studies degrees, so it is worth investigating which courses have industry recognition or recommendation and studying the success rates of their alumni.

 Details of relevant courses can be obtained from the following accrediting bodies:

-Postgraduate entry is the most common route to this profession.
+Postgraduate entry is the most common route into this profession.
 The BJTC and NCTJ also accredit postgraduate courses that offer both theoretical and practical training.
-Search for postgraduate courses in journalism.
+Search postgraduate courses in journalism.